NordicSemiconductor/asset-tracker-cloud-docs/docs/azure/GettingStarted/Deploy.rst

       # add to .envrc
       export NRF_CLOUD_TEAM_ID=...

-   You can locate your team ID in your nRF Cloud Account Dashboard.
+   You can find your team ID in your nRF Cloud account dashboard.

 #.
 Run the following command to allow the changed file: